angular-redux/platform/packages/router/README.md

-# ng2-redux-router 1.2.0
+# ng2-redux-router 1.3.1
 ### Bindings to connect @angular/router to ng2-redux

+Updated for Angular 2 final release.

-This package uses the new v3 router for angular 2 `@angular/router@3.0.0-rc.2`.
+This package uses the new v3 router for angular 2 `@angular/router@^3.0.0`.

 ### Setup